pea-tear-van/gatsby-starter-netlify-cms/src/pages/index.md

   We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 heading2: heading
 ---

+    MCS Group is a privately owned Australian company specialising in the

+    provision of independent specialist technical services nationally to the

+    Insurance and Legal professions, Government agencies and Private

+    individuals.

+    Absolute independence is essential because completely unbiased professional opinions will ensure accuracy and impartiality.

+    Impartiality is critical if your reports impact third parties.
+Any connection with services flowing from reports must be entirely accurate and precise and for this reason MCS Group does not undertake restoration or repair work.

+    MCS Group is an independent company; you can rely on the impartial advice we provide.